Days out and activities for SEND children and young people

 In Kent there are a number of voluntary organisations, support groups and advice charities active that can help you, often for free.

-Our community directory hosts thousands of voluntary organisations, support groups and advice charities to help and support children with SEND.
+Our Local Offer Directory hosts thousands of voluntary organisations, support groups and advice charities to help and support children with SEND.

 It's updated daily with local and national: